top of page

 educator, coach, mentor

-In my journey of uncovering the gifts of neurodivergence, I have learned to see them in others.
 I am in awe of the uniquely brilliant young people who I work with.
-I have amassed countless tools, not just accommodations and bypasses, but practices that enable resilience and growth.
+I have amassed countless tools, not just accommodations or bypasses, but practices that enable resilience and growth.
 By modeling for my clients how radical acceptance works, I serve to clear a path for a lifetime of developing their capacity for connecting with their world in a way that honors their unique talents and needs and enables a joyful life.

 driftwoodbeachamy.jpg